houtj/time-series-labeling/README.md

 ### Data Persistence

-Your data is stored in directories relative to where you run docker-compose:
+Your data is stored in directories relative to where you run docker compose:
 - `./mongodb_data` - Database files
 - `./app_data` - Uploaded files and parsed data

 **Important**:
-- Always run docker-compose from the same directory (where docker-compose.prod.yml is located)
+- Always run docker compose from the same directory (where docker-compose.prod.yml is located)
 - These directories are created automatically on first run
 - Data persists across container restarts and upgrades
 - For production, consider using absolute paths in your `.env` file: